 Made possible by the members of the Dean’s Circle of Excellence.

 The Computer Lab, located in the Veterinary Academic Building Rm # V1-108, is a resource to support computer-based instruction within the curriculum and for computer-related College training activities.
-This lab may also be used for instructional purposes (such as group learning activities) that do not require computer use.
+This lab may also be used for instructional purposes (such as group learning activities or testing) that do not require computer use.

 - Computer Lab Overview – December 16, 2013 (Updated December 16, 2013)